ananwang58/Book-Journal/README.md

 ## User Stories
 - As a user, I want to be able to add a book I found funny to a list of books I found funny
-- As a user, I want to be able to a list of books that I rated 5 stars
+- As a user, I want to be able to pull up a list of books that I rated 5 stars
-- As a user, I want to be able to categorize books into genres and give it half-star ratings
+- As a user, I want to be able to categorize books into genres
 - As a user, I want to be able to record when I started and when I finished the book
+- As a user, I want to be able to give books half-star ratings